 To be eligible for George Mason’s MS in Technology Management program, you must have a bachelor’s degree from an accredited institution and a minimum of three years professional work experience in a technology-related field.

 What positions are considered technology management?
-Many individuals who earn a master’s in technology management generally pursue a career as IT managers or computer and information systems managers who are generally responsible for development technology strategies, upgrading technology and securing systems, and overseeing other IT professionals.
+Many individuals who earn an information technology management degree generally pursue a career as IT managers or computer and information systems managers who are generally responsible for development technology strategies, upgrading technology and securing systems, and overseeing other IT professionals.
 Other positions in technology management include IT project managers who typically are responsible for particular projects such as managing upgrades.
 IT security managers are responsible for overseeing the network and data security, including developing, implementing and monitoring security protocols.

 Whether you are still early in your career in the technology field, or more advanced, pursing a masters in technology management will help your career.